thomazbastiaanssen/Tjazi/README.md

 #install and load anansi
 #devtools::install_github("thomazbastiaanssen/anansi")
 library(anansi)

 #load ggplot2 and ggforce to plot results
 library(ggplot2)
 library(ggforce)
-#Anansi supports parallelisation through the future.apply framework.
-You can call it like this:
-#plan(multisession)

 #load anansi dictionary and complementary human-readable names for KEGG compounds and orthologues
 data(dictionary)
 #load example data + metadata from FMT Aging study